tencentyun/intlcloud-documents/API/API 3.0/计算/弹性伸缩/as-2018-04-19/启动配置相关接口/修改启动配置属性_intl.md

 API request domain name: as.tencentcloudapi.com.

-This API (ModifyLaunchConfigurationAttributes) modifies attributes of a launch configuration.
+This API (ModifyLaunchConfigurationAttributes) modifies one or more attributes for the specified launch configuration.

 * The changes of launch configuration do not affect the existing instances.
 New instances will be created based on the modified configuration.
 * This API supports modifying certain simple types of launch configuration.